-Keep reading to learn why Winston-Salem may be another smart investment in 2020.
+Keep reading to learn what makes Winston-Salem an investment worth considering in 2020.

 Although the rate of population growth in the city is 5th in the state, the number of new residents moving to Winston-Salem is very impressive.
 According to the Winston-Salem Journal, about 16,700 new people moved to the area over the last eight years, while last year the population in Winston-Salem grew by 0.56%.

 Key Population Stats:

 - City of Winston-Salem is home to about 250,000 residents with more than 676,000 people living in the metropolitan area.

 - The Triad of Winston-Salem/Greensboro is home to more than 540,000 residents and the 2nd-largest urban area in North Carolina, just behind Charlotte.

 - Population growth in Winston-Salem was 7.3% over the last eight years, with more than 1,100 new residents moving to the city last year alone.

 - Between now and 2038 the population of Forsyth County (where Winston-Salem is located) is expected to grow at an annualized rate of just under 1%.